Valaa-Technologies/valaa-vault/packages/prophet/README.md

 ##### 2.3.1.3.
 Each partition has an event log which contains all the events that modify the partition resources and no other events

-Those events have an incrementing serial number *eventId*.
+Those events have an incrementing serial number *logIndex*.
 Together they form *the partition event log*.